All Episodes

 Yes, I agree.

-There's a lot of very good people, uh ex FBI and others, um, significant people um in law enforcement and in you know federal circles who are very concerned that uh not enough is being done and fast enough.
+There's a lot of very good people, XFBI and others, significant people in law enforcement and in, you know, federal circles who are very concerned that not enough is being done and fast enough.

-And I know what I get from Cash's people is look, he's only just got there, etc.
+And I know what I get from Cash's people is, look, he's only just got there, et cetera.

-But the the I guess the fact the whistleblowers have been left to dangle, whereas three weeks ago Treasury Secretary Scott Bessant took care of the IRS whistleblowers.
+But I guess the fact the whistleblowers have been left to dangle, whereas three weeks ago, Treasury Secretary Scott Besson took care of the IRS whistleblowers.

-I mean, it's there's a lot of personnel decisions and sort of transparency that that hasn't come about.
+I mean, there's a lot of personnel decisions and sort of transparency that hasn't come about.

-Um, and particularly the elevation of this guy, uh Steve Jensen, who was the architect of the January 6 um FBI, very overzealous investigation.
+And particularly the elevation of this guy, Steve Jensen, who was the architect of the January 6th FBI very overzealous investigation.

-And um, you know, he's basically regarded he he was very strong about rounding up these January 6th defendants, even if they're only had committed misdemeanor trespass.
+And, you know, he's basically regarded, he was very strong about rounding up these January 6th defendants, even if they only had committed misdemeanor trespass.

-And he, you know, there are times when in the various field officers, like I'm told in Philadelphia or in Boston, um, officers, uh, agents were pushing back and saying we haven't got enough evidence for these people, they're not domestic terrorists, they're not um,
+And, you know, there are times when in the various field offices, like I'm told in Philadelphia or in Boston, officers, agents were pushing back and saying, look, we haven't got enough evidence for these people.

-And you know, Jensen basically testified uh to the oversight committee's weaponization committee that yes, he uh believed all of that and that this was a terrible domestic terrorism attack.
+And, you know, Jensen basically testified to the Oversight Committee's weaponization committee that, yes, he believed all of that and that this was a terrible domestic terrorism attack.

 And he was the boss of domestic terrorism at Washington headquarters.

-So he he bought he drank the Kool-Aid, and he was uh really as responsible as anyone else.
+So he bought, he drank the Kool-Aid and he was really as responsible as anyone else.

-Maybe the other guy would be Stephen Dentartuno, who was the head of the Washington field office.
+Maybe the other guy would be Stephen Dantuno, who was the head of the Washington field office.

-But uh Miranda, I wish we always had more time with you.
+But Miranda, I wish we always had more time with you.

-We appreciate you and uh keep up the good work and be safe in in that Adam Schiffhall of a city that you live in.
+We appreciate you and keep up the good work and be safe in that Adam Schiffall of a city that you live in.

 Thanks, Sean.